 The photographer will use the grant to continue his project about the neglect and abuse of the mentally ill in Africa.

 Articles available to all PDN and PDNOnline subscribers.
 Log in to access all the benefits of your PDN subscription.

 Exclusive Subscriber Discounts & Resources

-- People on the Move: ICP appoints a new executive director, and two new ad agencies open—one in NYC and one in Nebraska.
-Plus, new hires and promotions at Glamour, Grey, Mother Jones, Arnold, BBDO, Fortune and more.
+- People on the Move: TIME, WIRED, AFAR, VICE and Billboard all hire new creatives, and two new ad agencies open.
+Plus, new hires and promotions at TBWA\Chiat\Day, Grey, DDB, JWT, Havas, BBH, Deutsch, Arnold, and more.

 - Who's Shooting What: Pieter Hugo photographs Bottega Veneta's Spring/Summer 2014 campaign.
 Plus, the names of the photographers, agencies, and creatives behind campaigns for Google, NetJets, ExxonMobil, Emirates and more.